Sikosia 11th anniversary

-Ideas for portraits of females to give away
+Ideas for Portraits of Females to give away

 One of the most challenging parts of drawing a portrait is mastering posing, which requires constant critical observation and savvy adaptation.
 It’s challenging to make someone look amazing or perfect from head to toe, especially when it’s a woman (who tend to value details more than men and are more critical).